markmoxon/elite-source-code-library/versions/demo/README.md

-# Fully documented source code for the Acornsoft Elite Demonstration Disc
+# Source code for the Acornsoft Elite Demonstration Disc

 <details>
 <summary>Links to my other software archaeology repositories</summary>